 Falls can be a sign of declining health.
 They can also be the start of a downward spiral leading to a loss of mobility.
 Many people have personal experiences with seniors breaking a hip and never regaining independence.

 Too often, people become less active after a fall, leading to further muscle weakness and a greater risk of falls in the future.
 Even the fear of another fall can become a barrier to staying active.

 The CDC STEADI program has published fall prevention brochures and downloadable documents written in easy-to-read language.

 THREE PRIMARY RISK FACTORS FOR FALLS IN OLDER ADULTS.

 - Loss of sensation in the feet

-- Some health conditions or medications can increase fall risk.
-Ask your doctor for a gait study.
+- Some health conditions or medications can impair balance and mobility.
+Ask your doctor about a gait study.